Phlow/feeling-responsive/_posts/2016-11-12-iot-in-the-city-collider-report.md

 show_meta: false
 ---

-A [Design Informatics](http://www.designinformatics.org) **Collider** is a conceptual design event, bringing together computational thinking and design thinking, to pull informaticians together with designers, and problem holders.
-The first part of the Collider sets the scene before breaking out in to workshop sessions.
+A [Design Informatics](http://www.designinformatics.org) collider is a conceptual design event, bringing together computational thinking and design thinking, to pull informaticians together with designers, and problem holders.
+The first part of the collider sets the scene before breaking out in to workshop sessions.

 The [Collider on IoT in the City]({{ site.baseurl }}{% post_url 2016-11-11-iot-in-the-city-collider %}) (11th November 2016) was framed by the following question: